 Collecting Capodimonte Today

-While this history is interesting to say the least, these aren’t the types of items most collectors of Capodimonte porcelain find offered for sale in antiques shops today.
+While this history is interesting to say the least, these aren’t the types of items most collectors of Capodimonte porcelain usually find offered for sale in antiques shops today.
 Most of the oldest examples are in impressive high-end collections and museums now, like the figurine shown above.

 Some of these are rare and valuable in their own right, although they were produced in tribute to the original wares rather than by the "official" Capodimonte factories of previous centuries.
 Most of these are marked with a variation of the blue crown and N mark.
 But remember, not everything marked Capodimonte is created equally.

 “The Capodimonte logo, in the present day, is not necessarily a guarantee of porcelain or ceramic quality.
 Neither is it a guarantee that the product is in fact porcelain or ceramic,” Capodimonte Limited stated.
 In other words, it pays to do a little research to know exactly what you’re buying, how old it is, what a piece is made of (like cheap composites rather than hard-paste porcelain) and the origin of the item before plunking down a pretty penny on a piece of purported Capodimonte.
 And be sure you know how to get the best price possible by reading How to Haggle on Prices for Antiques.

 Learning More About Capodimonte

 Unfortunately, there aren't recent reference guides available on this type of porcelain.
 But if you’re really dedicated to learning more about Capodimonte, you can try to find a copy of Capodimonte Collectibles by Catherine P. Bloom (Publications International) through your favorite out-of-print book source.